jqwik-team/jqwik/documentation/src/docs/include/domain-and-domain-context.md

 - Additionally implement `ArbitraryConfigurator` and the domain context instance itself will be used as configurator.

+A `DomainContext` implementation class can itself have `@Domain` annotations, which are then used to add to the property's set of domains.

+You can override method `DomainContext.initialize(PropertyLifecycleContext context)`, which will be called once for each property to which this context is applied.
-As of this version the lifecycle of `DomainContext` instances is not properly defined, therefore do not rely on storing or caching any information in member variables.
+Since the lifecycle of `DomainContext` instances is not specified, do not rely on storing or caching any information in member variables.
+Instead use jqwik's [Storage Mechanism](#lifecycle-storage) to persist data if needed.

 ### Domain example: American Addresses